Easy Banana Bars Without Frosting (Moist, Soft & Ready in 30 Minutes)

 Step 4: Pour Into Pan

-Then, Pour the batter in and spread it out properly.
-It will be a thin layer.
+Grease a 10-inch pan or line it with parchment paper.
+Pour the batter in and spread it out evenly, it will be a thin layer, and that’s normal.

 Step 5: Bake